-Do not get your incisions wet until your doctor says it’s OK to do so.
+Do not get your incisions wet until your healthcare provider says it’s OK to do so.

-Do not put anything in the vagina until your doctor says it’s safe to do so.
+Do not put anything in the vagina until your provider says it’s safe to do so.
 This includes using tampons and douches and having sexual intercourse.

 Call your healthcare provider if you notice any of these: